joseasoler/tradergen/README.md

 * May have any alcohol type in stock, instead of only beer.
 Cheaper varieties are more common.
 * Increased variety and quantity of textiles in stock.
 Never has human leather in stock by default.

+### Combat

+* Guaranteed to have a few pieces of power armor in stock.
+* May rarely have a shield belt or smokepop belt in stock.

 ## Mod support

 TraderGen should support wares from most mods out of the box; please submit a [bug report](CONTRIBUTING.md) if you find any issues.